 Inside the Powerful Rise of W7M Evergreen Telegraph Gangster Crips

-The W7M Evergreen–Telegraph Gangster Crips (W7M ETGC), commonly referred to as W7M ScoreGang (SCRG), (W7M) 24700 Blocc Crips, (W7M) Hyena Crips, W7M 8Tray Gangsta Crips, or simply the W7M Crips, are documented as a predominantly African American Detroit Crip-affiliated street gang operating on the city’s far northwest side.
+The W7M Evergreen–Telegraph Gangster Crips (W7M ETGC), commonly referred to as W7M ScoreGang (SCRG), (W7M) 24700 Blocc Crips, (W7M) Hyena Crips, W7M 8Tray Gangsta Crips, or simply the W7M Crips, are documented as a predominantly African American, Detroit-based Crip-affiliated street gang operating on the city’s far northwest side.
 In primary reporting by The Detroit News, the group has been identified as a “subset of the Crips” active within the Five Points neighborhood of Detroit’s 48219 ZIP code.

 ScoreGang’s territory is centered along West Seven Mile Road, particularly the corridor between Evergreen Road and Telegraph Road—an area historically associated with multiple Detroit street gangs, including several with Crip affiliation that have been the focus of past federal investigations.